Top of the page

-Most people get into a car by stooping to move sideways through the door.
-They put in one leg, sit down, and then bring in the other leg.
-But if you have problems with mobility or balance, getting into a car this way might be difficult or unsafe.
-It's easier and safer to sit down in the car first, and then move your legs into the car after you're seated.
+If you have problems with mobility or balance, getting into a car may be difficult.
+It's easiest and safest to sit down in the car first and then move your legs into the car after you're seated.
 And if the ground is slick or icy, this method is safer for everyone.

 To get out of the car, do the same steps in reverse order: